Temporal Resolution Tutorial

 image

-In the Object tree window, expand "not_flat"
+In the Entity tree window,

-`model: simple`
+`model: simple`\

-• Click OK - This tells the model that not_flat is a valid temporal block for the simple model.
+This tells the model that not_flat is a valid temporal block for the simple model.

 Now you have seen how to define a varying temporal resolution.
 You could give "notflat" the attribute of "modeldefaulttemporalblock" to change the entire model to this variable resolution - but instead we're going to assign it to a specific entity to show how you can mix resolutions in the same model.